mikemag/Mastermind/docs/Scoring_Functions.md

 ## Hand Vectorization FTW

-Computing $w$ in constant time starts with compuing the total of all hits, $b$ and $w$, by using the color counts.
+Computing $w$ in constant time starts with computing the total of all hits, $b$ and $w$, by using the color counts.
 Taking the min of each color count between the codewords, then summing them gives us all hits.
 We can then just subtract
 $b$ to get $w$.